berrylvz/isaacsim.dora.bridge/readme.md

 6. Select the joint prim (and sharedMemName) in DoraSubscribeJointState node.
 7. Execute `dora build dataflow.yml` and `dora run dataflow.yml` in dora_sample/DoraSubscribeJointState.
 8. Click PLAY.
-9. Whenever you want to stop subscribe, just click STOP.
+9. Whenever you want to stop subscription, just click STOP.

 **NOTE**:
 + Subscribe a one-dimensional list, make sure the list meets the requirements of the target prim.